Intilery/intilery.github.io/docs/schema/identify.md

 - When a user updates their info (eg changes or adds a new address)
 - Upon loading any pages that are accessible by a logged in user (optional)

-**Note:** You should configure the accessability of customer traits to non-authenticated APIs (e.g. [Analytics.js](/tag/tag1)) by default, customer traits are not able to be updated via non-authenticated APIs unless the accessor is set to do so.
+**Note:** You should configure the accessability of customer traits to non-authenticated APIs (e.g. [Analytics.js](../tag/tag1)) by default, customer traits are not able to be updated via non-authenticated APIs unless the accessor is set to do so.

 The first three examples are pretty self-explanatory, but many might ask: why you would call identify on every page load if we’re storing the userId in the cookie/local storage?

 Let’s imagine this scenario:

-Calling `identify` in one of our [libraries](https://segment.com/docs/connections/sources/) is one of the first steps to getting started with Segment.
-Refer to library-specific documentation for more details.
+Calling `identify` in one of our  the [Website Tag](../tag/tag1) or [HTTP API](../apis/api1) is the first step to integrating and using Intilery.

-Here’s the payload of a typical `identify` call with most [common fields](/schema/common) removed:
+Here’s the payload of a typical `identify` call with most [common fields](../schema/common) removed:

 ```javascript
 {